 Any debt or assets acquired during the trial separation is considered marital property.
 Even if you and your spouse decide to get a divorce, this does not change.

-There are some circumstances that may lead you and your spouse to decide that living separately is the thing for the relationship.
+There are some circumstances that may lead you and your spouse to decide that living separately is the best thing for the relationship.
 At this point, both of you have decided that continuing the marriage is not an option.
 However, there are issues within the marriage that are not wholly resolved.

 Some states require married couples who want a no-fault divorce to live apart for a specific time before making an official filing.
 Keep in mind that living separately may affect how marital property is divided.